tonethar/IGME-230-GDD-2017-Fall/schedule.md

 # Schedule
 This schedule is a tentative outline and subject to change.
+See the [weekly](weekly/) folder for the actual assignments.
 * Week 1
 * Class 1A:
    * Syllabus